 There are six basic categories of potential risks to subjects.
 Researchers are encouraged to take precautions to reduce any threats.
 The risks are:

-Legal risks appear when the research methods reveal that the subject has or might engage in any criminal activity.
-Either by exposing that the subject has engaged in or will engage in behavior for which the subject may be held criminally or civilly liable, or by mandating activity for which the subject may be held criminally or civilly accountable.
+Legal risks appear when research methods reveal that the subject has or might engage in any criminal activity.
+Either by exposing that the subject has engaged in or will participate in behavior for which the subject may be held criminally or civilly liable.
+Alternatively, by mandating activity for which the subject may be held criminally or civilly accountable.

 - Risk of Confidentiality

-The confidentiality of identifying information is in all studies involving human subjects.
-There is preservation unless the investigator has the subject’s specific consent to do differently.
-To reduce the risk, researchers should acquire only personal information that is strictly necessary for the research activity.
-If private information is necessary, it should be in a code as soon as possible to maintain security.
+The confidentiality of identifying information applies to all studies involving human subjects.
+There is no preservation unless the investigator has the subject’s specific consent to do it differently.
+To reduce the risk, researchers should only collect personal information that is strictly necessary for the research activity.
+If private information is necessary, it should be encoded as soon as possible to maintain security.
 Only the investigator and authorized personnel must have access to it.